code4clouds/docker_cpp/README.md

 ```

 ## Run Docker Container Environment
-This docker will commmand will mound the current directory insside the /build directory
+This docker will commmand will mound the current directory insside the /build directory.
+The reason to mount the directory is to keep the compiled binery in the host OS.

 ### On Windows
 ```